 If you have the wet form of AMD, medications or laser therapy may help slow your vision loss.
 Otherwise, treatment focuses on monitoring the progression of the disease, along with taking nutritional supplements and incorporating the lifestyle changes listed above.

 How is AMD detected?

 Dilated eye exams allow your eye doctor to look at your retina so they can check for changes associated with AMD, and until recently, those exams were the only tool eye doctors had to detect this disease.

 Today, there are more advanced computer-based options that enable your eye doctor to identify the very earliest signs of AMD.
 At Premier Eyecare, we offer the following for diagnosis:

 Difficulty seeing in the dark or in low-light environments is one of the earliest signs of AMD.
 The AdaptDx® dark adaptometer measures how long it takes for your eyes to adjust to darkened environments.
 The test takes just 10 minutes to complete, and in many cases, the cost can be billed to your insurance provider.
 If you’re having difficulty seeing in the dark, ask your eye doctor if the AdaptDx® test is right for you.

 Optomap® uses special scanning technology to capture a detailed image of your retina.
 With Optomap® technology, your eye doctor can see as much of the retina as possible, including the peripheral areas where the first signs of AMD are most likely to occur.
 Plus, Optomap® provides cross-sectional images of the important structures of your retina, making it possible for your doctor to see the subtlest, earliest changes associated with AMD.
 The scan takes less than a second, and it’s completely noninvasive.

 At Premier Eyecare, we want all our patients to enjoy the best possible vision at every age.
-To learn more about AMD screening in Clarkston or to schedule an eye exam, give us a call or book your appointment online.
+To learn more about AMD screening in Village of Clarkston or to schedule an eye exam, give us a call or book your appointment online.